dib-lab/khmer/doc/dev/getting-started.rst

    doing on dib-lab.)

-   If git complains about a "merge conflict" when you execute ``git pull``, refer to the **Resolving merge conflicts** section of :doc:`intermediate`.
+   If git complains about a "merge conflict" when you execute ``git pull``, refer to the **Resolving merge conflicts** section of :doc:`guidelines-continued-dev`.

 #.
 Create a new branch and link it to your fork on GitHub::

       git checkout -b fix/brief_issue_description
       git push -u origin fix/brief_issue_description

-   where you replace "brief_issue_description" with 2-3 words, separated by underscores, describing the issue.
+   where you replace "fix/brief_issue_description" with 2-3 words, separated by underscores, describing the issue.

    (This is the set of changes you're going to ask to be merged into khmer.)